 The squat round pumpkin on the bench is very fresh, maybe just picked this morning.
 How can I tell?
 Look at the stem.
 It is “juicy” and brown and not dried.

 I cut the stems out of the pumpkins when they are spent and dry them out.
 And then put them in a zip-type plastic bag and put them in my underwear drawer.
 Yes, you read that right!
-But to know this little funny inside story you need to listen to DECORATING TIPS AND TRICKS to understand.
+But to know this little funny inside story.
+If you have been reading StoneGable for a while you will understand!
 If you know why I keep the pumpkin stems in my underwear drawer tell me in the comments!
 LOL!

 Each new fall I pull off the stems of fake pumpkins I buy and glue real stems to them and really no one can tell they are fake any longer!